George School Equestrian Camp

 - We limit participation to eighteen campers per week.

-- A $50 non-refundable deposit (per week) must accompany the registration form.
+- A $100 non-refundable deposit (per two-week package) must accompany the registration form.
 This amount will be credited toward the remaining balance of each week.

 - The remaining balance of tuition is due on or before June 1.
 Unpaid balances as of June 1 may jeopardize your child’s reservation in previously reserved weeks.

-- A waiting list is created once eighteen riders register for any given week.
+- A waiting list is created once eighteen riders register for any given two-week package.
 Applicants who are placed on the waiting list will not be required to pay the initial deposit until a space becomes available.